Using Custom Fields

-To add a custom field to an Event Based Notification, navigate to Settings > Company > Notifications > Event Based Notifications and select the edit button (a pencil icon) next to the notification on which you would like to display the custom field.
+To add a custom field to an Event Based Notification, navigate to Settings > Company > Notifications > Event Based Notifications and select the edit button (the pencil icon) next to the notification on which you would like to display the custom field.

 You may add a custom field to the content of the Email, System, Mail House, or Web Hook notifications.
 SMS templates and variables will need to be configured with Solutions by Text.

-Steps for adding a custom field to Email, System and Mail House notifications:
+Here are the steps for adding a custom field to Email, System and Mail House notifications:

 1. Scroll down and place your cursor in the content box where you would like the custom field to appear

 3. Search "Custom Fields"

 4. Select the section in which the desired custom field is found